Skip to main content

 Note

-As security best practice, after the deployment cycle is finished, revert the settings to their defaults.
+As security best practice, after the deployment cycle is completed, revert the settings to their defaults.
 For the UAC default configurations, refer to this Microsoft article.

-• For Windows 7, 8 and 10 systems, you will need to disable User Account Control (UAC), as follows:
+• For Windows 7, 8 and 10 systems, you need to disable User Account Control (UAC) as follows:

-1. Go to Start > Control Panel > User Accounts
+1. Go to Starts > Control Panel > User Account

 2. Click Change User Account Control Settings

-3. Set UAC on Never Notify and then click OK
+3. Set UAC to Never Notify and then click OK

 1342_2.png